Home Page

 "Regarding the Pain of Others" by Susan Sontag (Picador, 2004)

 Regarding the Pain of Others begins with an example of differentiation.
 Sontag reminds us about Virginia Woolf's Three Guineas published in 1938, but written during the previous two years, in the climax of the Spanish civil war.
 The book was Woolf's reflection on the roots of war, a reply to a letter from a prominent London lawyer asking her "How in your opinion are we to prevent war?"
 In Three Guineas, Woolf took a feminist position - it is not my war, she wrote, it is yours - the men's war in your men's world.
-"The killing machine has a gender, and it is male."
+"The killing machine has a gender, and it is male," she said.

 However, there is an inevitable distance between object and subject, between witness and victim, distance that is not only in the kind and in the level of suffering we (we as observers, and others as victims) experience, but simply in space and time.
 From here comes the problem of the limits of our personal responsibility and our ability to understand the pain of others.
-In front of an image of atrocity, writes Sontag, you are often in the position of a "spectator" or "coward."
+In front of an image of atrocity, writes Sontag, you are often either in the position of "spectator" or of "coward."
 Both positions are uncomfortable.
 2

 Susan Sontag was born in New York City on January 16, 1933, grew up in Tucson, Arizona, and attended high school in Los Angeles.
 She received her B.A. from the College of the University of Chicago and did graduate work in philosophy, literature, and theology at Harvard University and Saint Anne's College, Oxford... | read more |